-- 1. Basic Financial Statements.
-For the fiscal year ended June 30, 2016, basic financial statements are presented for the System.
-This information presents the fiduciary net position restricted for pensions for the System as of June 30, 2016.
-This financial information also summarizes the changes in the fiduciary net position restricted for pensions for the year then ended. - 2.
-Notes to the Financial Statements.
-The notes to the financial statements provide additional information that is essential to achieve a full understanding of the data provided in the basic financial statements. - 3.
+- 1. Basic Financial Statements and Notes.
+For the fiscal year ended June 30, 2017, basic financial statements are presented for the System.
+This information presents the fiduciary net position restricted for pensions for the System as of June 30, 2017.
+This financial information also summarizes the changes in the fiduciary net position restricted for pensions for the year then ended.
+The notes to the financial statements provide additional information that is essential to achieve a full understanding of the data provided in the basic financial statements. - 2.
 Required Supplementary Information.
-The required supplementary information consists of three schedules and related notes concerning actuarial information, funded status, actuarially determined contributions, and investment returns. - 4.
-Other Supplementary Schedules.
-Other supplementary schedules include more detailed information pertaining to the System, including schedules of revenues by source, cash receipts and disbursements, and payments to consultants.
+The required supplementary information consists of three schedules and related notes concerning actuarial information, funded status, actuarially determined contributions, and investment returns. - Other Supplementary Schedules.
+Other supplementary schedules include more detailed information pertaining to the System, including schedules of revenues by source, cash receipts and disbursements, and payments to consultants and advisors.